 Did we mention how easy it is to clean?
 The whole unit disassembles in mere seconds, for easy cleaning and handy storage.

-At over 20 inches high, it’s not the sort of appliance you’d want to store on your countertop.
+At over 20 inches high, it’s maybe not the sort of appliance you’d want to store on your countertop though.

 - Stainless steel cylinder and spout.

 - All-metal gears.

 - 7-pound meat capacity in a removable and tilting cylinder.

 - Four plastic nozzles included: 1/2″ (10 mm), 5/8″ (20 mm), 1-1/4″ (30 mm) and 1-2/3″ (40 mm).